mordechaitenzer/port-youtube-catalog/README.md

 **Viewing Scorecard Results in the Catalog**

-After applying the scorecard, each video in the catalog displays its assigned maturity tier in the the Playlist Pulse column.
+Once saved, the scorecard is automatically applied to all `YouTube Video` entities.

+Open: **Catalog → YouTube Videos**

+Each video now displays:

+* Its assigned maturity tier (Basic / Bronze / Silver / Gold)
+* The percentage of passed rules

 If a video does not meet any rule, it is classified as **Basic**.<br>
 You can also see the percentage of passed rules, indicating how closely each video aligns with the defined standards.

 > [!TIP]
 > The percentage column helps you quickly identify borderline cases.<br>
-> You can spot videos that almost meet the next maturity tier.
+> You can spot videos that almost qualify for the next tier.

 ![Scorecard Catalog](assets/scorecard-catalog.png)